When are sewage disposal systems used?

 How can I prevent problems with my sewage system?

 Sewage disposal systems can be damaged in a number of different ways.
-Most of these can be prevented by following the advice below:
+Most can be prevented by following the advice below:

-- If your system was constructed after May 30, 2005, then follow the maintenance plan.
-Owners of pre-2005 systems should contact an authorized person to develop a maintenance plan.
+- If your system was built after May 30, 2005, then follow the maintenance plan.
+Owners of systems built before 2005 should contact an authorized person to develop a maintenance plan.

-- In areas where frost penetration is a problem, insulate the main pipe and disposal area with a generous layer of straw during winter months.
-Insulate the tank and pipe connection from the house as well.
+- In areas where frost penetration is a problem, insulate the main pipe and dispersal area with a generous layer of straw during winter months.
+Insulate the septic tank and pipe connection from the house as well.

 - Use snow fences to promote maximum insulation from snow cover.

-- If water pools up on a disposal area, seek advice from your environmental health officer and authorized person.
+- If water pools up on a dispersal area, seek advice from an authorized person.

-- Do not let any vehicles, including snowmobiles drive or park on any part of the disposal system.
+- Do not let any vehicles, including snowmobiles, drive or park where the sewage disposal system has been built.

 - Do not flush paints, solvents or any kind of toxic chemicals down the toilet.

-- Do not plant large trees or shrubs nearby because the roots may affect the disposal field.
+- Do not plant large trees or shrubs nearby the disposal system.
+Roots may affect the dispersal area.

 - Do not allow roof or perimeter drains, or any surface water, to discharge on or near the sewage disposal system.

 - Do not overload the system with too much water.
-For example, a running toilet or dripping faucet, or by watering on or near the disposal area, or by doing multiple (consecutive) loads of laundry, can overload the system.
+For example, a running toilet, dripping faucet, watering on or near the dispersal area, or doing multiple (consecutive) loads of laundry, can overload the system.
 Establish a water conservation strategy for the house.

-- Do not flush cigarette butts, filters, sanitary napkins, newspaper, disposable diapers, condoms, facial tissue (e.g. Kleenex®), paper towels, hair, metal or metal items, coffee grounds, tea leaves, fats or grease.
-These can all plug a septic tank or a drain field.
+- Do not flush cigarette butts, filters, sanitary napkins, newspaper, disposable diapers, condoms, paper towels, hair, metal or metal items, coffee grounds, tea leaves, fats or grease.
+These can all plug the septic tank or dispersal area.

-- Do not install a garburator without increasing the capacity of the system.
+- Do not install a garburator without increasing the capacity of the sewage disposal system.

 - Do not leave the system not working for long periods during cold winter months.

-- Do not allow large livestock to graze on the disposal field.
+- Do not allow large livestock to graze on the dispersal area.